 Our origins were courageous.

-On November 24, 1923, the property at Fremont Ave. and Rollin St., where our church stands today, was acquired for construction of a new church.
-The building at El Centro was moved to the Fremont location, for use until the new church was completed.
+On November 24, 1923, the parish acquired the property at Fremont Ave. and Rollin St.—the site of our current church.
+The original building at El Centro was relocated to this new site, serving as a place of worship until the construction of the permanent church was completed.

 On January 8, 1928, Rt.
-Rev. Joseph J. Cantwell, bishop of Los Angeles and San Diego, led a procession from the cottage church on El Centro Ave. to the new church on Rollin St. to bless the altar, cross and cornerstone.
-The first Masses in the new church took place on Easter Sunday 1928.
-Solemn Mass was celebrated at 6:00 a.m. and 10:30 a.m. and Low Mass at 8:00 a.m. and 9:00 a.m.
-Fr.
-Morris, rector, officiated at all the services.
-Formal dedication of the new church building by Bishop Cantwell followed two weeks later, on April 22, 1928.
+Rev. Joseph J. Cantwell, bishop of Los Angeles and San Diego, led a solemn procession from the cottage church on El Centro Ave. to the new church on Rollin St. There, he blessed the altar, cross, and cornerstone.
+Easter Sunday of that same year saw the first Masses celebrated within its walls—Solemn Masses at 6:00 a.m. and 10:30 a.m., and Low Masses at 8:00 a.m. and 9:00 a.m., all officiated by Fr.
+Morris.

 Our origins were provident.